 You’ll need to get a passport to enter Mexico by air.
 These requirements began in January of 2007.
-If you travel by land or ship, a passport won’t be required until January of 2008, but you will still need your original birth certificate and photo ID.
 However, take note that you’ll definitely need a passport to enter or re-enter the US by air or sea later, even if you’re a Canadian or US citizen.
 It takes about six weeks to get a passport, but there is an expedited process if you need to use it.
 You’ll be issued a travel visa when you enter Mexico.

 You can register at your nearest consulate to ensure that you can be found if there’s an emergency in your family.

 If you drive into Mexico, you’ll be required to pay a twenty dollar fee for importing your car if you come in on a tourist visa as most people do.
 If you’ve gotten your FM-3 Visa in advance or are returning to Mexico after getting it here, that visa will work too.
 With an FM-3 Visa, you can import your vehicle for a little more money at the border for the length of time of your visa.
 Be sure you have the vehicle registration or another proof of ownership, and a valid driver’s license with you.
 You can drive the vehicle with foreign license plates, but only for the period of your visa.

 If you drive into Mexico, it’s critical to get accident insurance that’s valid in Mexico.
 If you have an accident in Mexico, you’re foreign insurance will not be recognized.
 You will go to jail and you may not be able to leave the country.
 Be sure to purchase Mexican car insurance before your drive in Mexico.
 Check with your car insurance company to see if they can make a referral or offer Mexican car insurance.
 You can apply, pay and receive your insurance card and papers, all online.
 It’s very reasonable.
 Beware of online Mexican car insurance scams: There are some!